-There are a lot of half-truths and outright lies floating around regarding mould, held as truths by most people.
+There are several mould facts and myths that everyone should know.
+A lot of half-truths and outright lies floating around regarding mould, held as truths by most people.
 It’s hard to know what’s what, especially when the phrase “black mould” starts getting thrown around.
-This is a collection of those myths, together with the actual information, in the hopes of putting some of these to rest.
-You may also be interested to read Frequently Asked Mould Questions.
+This is a collection of those mould facts and myths, together with the actual information, in the hopes of putting some of these to rest.

 Black Mould Myths

 Mould Myth #1: There is only one type of black mould, and it’s very bad.